zero-stroke/MinneapolisCityDirectory/README.md

 ### Contents

-A parsed entries from pages 104-108 of the [1900 Minneapolis City Directory](https://box2.nmtvault.com/Hennepin2/jsp/RcWebImageViewer.jsp?doc_id=7083e412-1de2-42fe-b070-7f82e5c869a4/mnmhcl00/20130429/00000008).
+Parsed entries from pages 104-108 of the [1900 Minneapolis City Directory](https://box2.nmtvault.com/Hennepin2/jsp/RcWebImageViewer.jsp?doc_id=7083e412-1de2-42fe-b070-7f82e5c869a4/mnmhcl00/20130429/00000008).
 Each file contains structured data that has been processed using an OCR pipeline involving OpenCV2, scikit-image, regex, PaddleOCR and Tesseract.

 The data is in the following format: